ovh/docs/pages/account/customer/ovhcloud-users-management/guide.en-asia.md

 ![users-management](images/usersmanagement10.png){.thumbnail}

-### Right management
+### Rights management

-On top of the role associate to users groups, you can fine tune access privileges using OVHcloud IAM.
+On top of the role associated to user groups, you can fine-tune access privileges using OVHcloud IAM.
-OVHcloud IAM policies management is cover on the [dedicated guide](/pages/account/customer/iam-policy-ui)
+OVHcloud IAM policies management is covered by the [dedicated guide](/pages/account/customer/iam-policy-ui).

 ## Go further